• Content Type

 Arti Garg

-Chair - Environmental Impacts of AI Working Group, Institute of Electrical and Electronics Engineers
+Chair, Environmental Impacts of AI Working Group, Institute of Electrical and Electronics Engineers

 Arti Garg chairs the IEEE P7100 Environmental Impacts of AI standards working group.
 Over her career, she has held several AI and innovation leadership roles in the computing and industrial sectors.
 In the past, Garg has also worked in the U.S. government.